ol-s-cloud/bitcoin-address-generator/README.md

 If you have any feedback, please reach out to me at gs_wl889@icloud.com

 ## Contributing
 Contributions are always welcome!

-See `CONTRIBUTING.md` for ways to get started.

-Please adhere to this project's `CODE_OF_CONDUCT.md`.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Love to read more?
 Here are some resources & references
 - [Bitcoin Technical Document](https://en.bitcoin.it/wiki/Technical_background_of_version_1_Bitcoin_addresses)